-- After the form is fully completed with all signatures, submit it to the Academic Affairs section of the GSAS Dean’s Office.
+- After the form is fully completed with all signatures, submit it to the Academic Affairs team in the Graduate School of Arts & Sciences Dean’s Office.

 - Some programs require master’s students to defend their theses, while others do not.
 Follow your program’s policies and procedures for defending and/or submitting your thesis.

-- You should also consult the Formatting Requirements for Dissertation, Doctoral Project and Thesis Writers before beginning your thesis.
+- You should also consult the Guidelines for Dissertation, Doctoral Project and Thesis Writers formatting requirements before beginning your thesis.

-- If your program includes a defense, check with your administrative contact to on whether you should submit a Master’s Thesis Reviewers Report (MSWord) (PDF) signed by your committee and advisor to firstname.lastname@example.org.
+- If your program includes a defense, check with your administrative contact on whether you should submit a Master’s Thesis Reviewers Report (PDF) signed by your committee and advisor to email@example.com.

-- After you have defended and/or submitted your thesis and it has been accepted by your committee, submit the Cover Sheet (MSWord) (PDF) with all the appropriate signatures to GSAS Academic Affairs in the Car Barn or email@example.com.
+- After you have defended and/or submitted your thesis and it has been accepted by your committee, submit the Cover Sheet (MS Word) (PDF) with all the appropriate signatures to Graduate School of Arts and Sciences’ Academic Affairs team in the Car Barn or firstname.lastname@example.org.

-- Create a profile and upload the PDF of your thesis to the ProQuest site so that the Graduate School a can begin formatting review.
-The deadline for this initial upload is April 19, August 15 and December 9 for 2022.
+- Create a profile on the ProQuest site and upload the PDF of your thesis, so that the Graduate School can begin formatting review.
+The deadlines for this initial upload are:

 - Setting up the ProQuest profile and submission requires a number of decisions.
-The Library has series of pages about the choices you must make and a number of other considerations.
+The Library has information about uploading Dissertations, Doctoral Projects, and Theses into ProQuest.

-- You will receive an email from email@example.com detailing the required formatting edits–there could be five or forty-five.
+- You will receive an email from firstname.lastname@example.org detailing the required formatting edits: there will likely be more than one round of edits.
 Complete the edits and upload the new version of the PDF to ProQuest.
-There will likely be more than one round of edits.
-The best approach to streamlining the review process is to read the formatting requirements document, linked from step 4 above, and modify to your document accordingly before uploading it.
+The best approach to streamlining the review process is to read the formatting requirements and modify your document accordingly before uploading it.

 - These edits must be completed and the thesis accepted by the Graduate School by the following dates for each graduation month.
 If it is not accepted, your thesis will not be approved and you will not be eligible to graduate in that month.

-- May 2022 the initial deadline to upload your thesis is April 19, 2022.
+- May 2023: The initial deadline to upload your thesis is April 19, 2023.
 Though we make every effort, we cannot guarantee that PDFs uploaded to the ProQuest site after April 28 will be reviewed and accepted in time for May graduation.
-The PDF of your thesis must be accepted by the Graduate School by close of business on April 29, 2022.
+The PDF of your thesis must be accepted by the Graduate School by close of business on May 1, 2023.

-- August 2022: the deadline to upload your thesis to the ProQuest site is August 15, 2022.
+- August 2023: The deadline to upload your thesis to the ProQuest site is August 14, 2023.
 PDFs uploaded after this date cannot be guaranteed to be reviewed and accepted in time for August graduation.
-All above steps must be completed and your thesis accepted by the Graduate School by close of business on August 19, 2022.
+All above steps must be completed and your thesis accepted by the Graduate School by close of business on August 18, 2023.

-- December 2022: the deadline to upload your thesis to the ProQuest site is December 9, 2022.
+- December 2023: The deadline to upload your thesis to the ProQuest site is December 11, 2023.
 PDFs uploaded after this date cannot be guaranteed to be reviewed and accepted in time for December graduation.
-All above steps must be completed and your thesis accepted by the Graduate School by close of business on December 16, 2022.
+All above steps must be completed and your thesis accepted by the Graduate School by close of business on December 15, 2023.